DrMarkusVoss/pumla/pumla_UsersGuide.md

 Puts all the requirements of the requirements repository (`reqsrepo_json.puml`) onto the diagram, but only with the brief set of attributes (see `PUMLAPutReqBrief($alias)`).

+## Working with Requirements Traceability
+### `PUMLAPutReqsBreakdownTraceFor($alias)`
+Puts the trace for a requirement with given alias down on the diagram.
+Each requirement along the trace is put with its brief description.
+The trace is modelled with a "realizes" relation, so pointing from a derived requirement to a parent requirement where it was derived from.

 ## Working around some PlantUML limitations

 ### `PUMLASetAsComponentDiagram()`